reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 We have two main motivations for optimization:

-* **Performance**: large-sized images result in long scheduling times in container orchestration systems and long build times in CI pipelines.
+* **Performance**: In a container orchestration system, the container image is pulled from the image registry to a host running a container engine.
+This process is called scheduling.
+Pulling large-sized images from the registry result in long scheduling times in container orchestration systems and long build times in CI pipelines.
 * **Security**: large-sized images also have a greater surface area for vulnerabilities.

 **A Docker image is composed of a stack of layers each representing an instruction in our Dockerfile.** Each layer is a delta of the changes over the underlying layer.
 When we pull the Docker image from the registry, it is pulled by layers and cached in the host.

-Spring Boot uses a "fat JAR" as its default packaging format.
+Spring Boot uses a ["fat JAR"](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-jar-file-structure) as its default packaging format.
 When we inspect the fat jar, we can see that the application forms a very small part of the entire jar.
 This is the part that changes most frequently.
 The remaining part is composed of the Spring Framework dependencies.

 The optimization formula centers around isolating the application into a separate layer from the Spring Framework dependencies.